-Working for DesignPro Automation has given Radoslaw opportunities to build on his skills.
+Working for DesignPro Automation has given Radoslaw opportunities in Irish tech to build on his skills.
 As he explains, “My current company sent me for robot programming training – something I still benefit from.”
 Knowledge sharing with his team is also invaluable; “I enjoy working with other engineers from my field (automation), because I can get real hands-on experience.”

 Ireland has a strong reputation in the area of Robotics and AI, which is something that Radoslaw can attest to.
 “There are a lot of opportunities for my field of work.
 The world (and Ireland too), is moving more and more towards automated manufacturing processes, and robots are playing a huge part in that.”

 Located in the mid-west region of Ireland, Limerick is Ireland’s third largest city, with a population of almost 200,000.
 Radoslaw lives outside the city and enjoys the region’s relaxed pace of life.
 “I live in a small village and I like its slowness.
 Nobody’s in a rush,” he notes.
 “My favourite things about living here are the ease of life, and people’s kindness.”
 The location is perfect for exploring in his downtime.
 “I like sightseeing and riding my motorbike.”